 In the most utmost cases, you require an all-purpose garden compost.
 However, you have to be careful because you may end up with too much of the right product when it is about fertilizers.

 Thus overfertilization can lead your rose plants to produce lesser flowers, and they might suffer from foot injuries, and even worse, your plant could die.

 Types of shrub roses

-- Drift roses: The drift roses are a very new kind of shrub roses.
+The drift roses are a very new kind of shrub roses.
 These plants produce tiny flowers.
 They are very well suited as groundcover roses since they are “wide” and thick, which helps them to cover a vast amount of the ground.
-Even these roses look beautiful if grown alongside flowerbeds of perennials, other herbs, and shrubs.
+However, even these roses look beautiful if grown alongside flowerbeds of perennials, other herbs, and shrubs.

-- The easy-elegance roses: These roses are known for their fragrance and their low maintenance.
+These roses are known for their fragrance and their low maintenance.
 They are easy to care for, even for beginner gardeners.
-These roses are one of those shrub roses which are developed to become disease resistant and can face extreme weather conditions.
+These roses are shrub roses developed to become disease resistant and can face extreme weather conditions.
 These rose shrubs look the best with just the minimum amount of care.

 Here you go, everything you need to know about growing rose plants.
 We hope you can find the perfect rose shrub for your backyard garden.
 However, it is suggested that you think before you decide to get rose plants because they are a commitment.
 You cannot neglect them.

 You have to water them, fertilize them every time, and groom them so that they do not grow too bushy and look beautiful all the time.
 You may also read about The Guide To Successful Rose Gardening, or this publication Rose productivity and physiological responses to different substrates for soil-less culture here.